seL4/docs/VisualCAmkES.md

 parameter to the camkes parser.
 In order to visualise these camkes projects, the user can add import paths by doing the following:

-  1. Click Edit -&gt; Add import paths
+  1. Click Edit -> Add import paths

   1. In the dialog box, type (or paste) your import paths.
 These need to be absolute paths.
 To add many paths, have spaces between your paths.